1995–96 A Group

 The 1995–96 A Group was the 48th season of the A Football Group, the top Bulgarian professional league for association football clubs, since its establishment in 1948.

 Overview

 It was contested by 16 teams, and Slavia Sofia won the championship.
 Lovech, renamed from Lex Lovech in the previous season, were relegated along with Spartak Plovdiv and Shumen.

+Team information

+Stadia and locations

+The following teams have ensured their participation in A Group for season 1995–96 (listed in alphabetical order):